jensoncs/go-zero-to-hero/README.md

 Go concurrency is achived throgh goroutines.

-go routines are function or method that run concurrently with other methiod or fucntions. goroutines are light weight threads.
+go routines are function or method that run concurrently with other methods or functions. goroutines are light weight threads.
-The coast of creating goroutines are chep compare to thread.
+The coast of creating goroutines are cheap compare to thread.

 ### Advantages